Philogonius

 Philogonius (or Filogonius, Philogonus, Philogonios, Φιλογόνιος; died 322) was a lawyer and an early Bishop of Antioch who came to be considered a saint.
 He opposed Arianism when that heresy emerged in Alexandria, Egypt.
 His feast day is 20 December.

 Outline

 Philogonius was a successful advocate at the bar of Antioch.
 He was known for his eloquence, moral integrity and Christian faith.
 He married and had a daughter, but became a monk and ascetic after his wife died.

-In 318 when Vitalis died Philogonius was made Bishop of Antioch without first becoming a priest.

-When Arius (256–336) began to preach his heresy at Alexandria in 318, Saint Alexander sent a synodal letter condemning him to Philogonius, who defended the orthodox faith against the heresy.

-Philogonius lived through the attacks on the church by Maximin II (r.
+In 318 when Vitalius I died Philogonius was made Bishop of Antioch without first becoming a priest.
+When Arius (256–336) began to preach his heresy at Alexandria in 318, Pope Alexander I of Alexandria sent a synodal letter condemning him to Philogonius, who defended the orthodox faith against the heresy.
+Philogonius lived through the attacks on the church by Roman emperors Maximinus Daza (r.
 310–313) and Licinius (r.
-308 to 324).
+308–324).